Inkisi/hello-world/README.md

 # hello-world
 # this is so funny! :joy:
-# brought me sadness :tears:
+# brought me sadness! :crying cat-face: